cosmos/ibc/spec/ics-024-host-requirements/README.md

 Host state machines MUST implement a port system, where the IBC handler can allow different modules in the host state machine to bind to uniquely named ports.
 Ports are identified by an `Identifier`.

-Host state machines MUST permission interaction with the IBC handler such that:
+Host state machines MUST implement permission interaction with the IBC handler such that:

 - Once a module has bound to a port, no other modules can use that port until the module releases it
 - A single module can bind to multiple ports